SoumikDas05/Shop-Sales-Analysis/README.md

 7. **Sales by Gender Category** : **Women** contributed the most to sales making up **64.05%(14M)**.
 8. **Sales by Ship-State** : **Maharastra** generated the highest sales, totaling **3M** from **4519** customers.
 9. **Order Status** : Most of the items **delivered successfully**, with a **delivery rate of(93.08%)**.

+**Disclaimer** : This is an Indian Shop.
+So, all the amounts is in **INR** .

+**Conclusion** :
+This Power BI project successfully demonstrated the end-to-end process of data analysis and visualization using real-world Vindra Store data.
+By integrating Microsoft Excel, and Power BI.
+Here, we were able to clean, model, and visualize data to extract meaningful business insights.Key findings from the dashboard, such as identifying the most used channel,most sales product,total revenue, top-spending age groups, and customer satisfaction , most spending state, record sale by month,enable stakeholders to make data-driven decisions.
+The interactive visualizations and KPIs provide a comprehensive view of customer behavior, market, and total revenue .This report will help the stakeholders to understand their business trends and help them to make decisions in the future.